 Reporting entity: The San Diego County Regional Airport Authority (the Airport Authority), an autonomous public agency, was established as a result of legislation, Assembly Bill 93 (2001), as modified by Senate Bill 1896 (2002), which together comprise the San Diego County Regional Airport Authority Act (the Act).
 The Act required, among other things, the transfer of the assets and operations of the San Diego International Airport (SDIA) from the San Diego Unified Port District (the District) to the Airport Authority.
-Effective January 1, 2003 (inception), the District transferred all airport operations and certain related assets and liabilities to the Airport Authority, pursuant to the Act and the Memorandum of Understanding (MOU) dated as of December 31, 2002, between the Airport Authority and the District, which implemented the Act.
+Effective January 1, 2003 (inception), the District transferred all airport operations and certain related assets and liabilities to the Airport Authority, pursuant to the Act and the Memorandum of Understanding (MOU) dated as of December 31, 2002, between the Airport Authority and the District,

 Senate Bill 10, the San Diego County Regional Airport Authority Reform Act, was effective January 1, 2008.
 Responsibilities of the Airport Authority include, among other things, the operation, maintenance, development, management and regulation of SDIA and its facilities.
 In addition, the Airport Authority has the responsibility to plan or to expand the existing SDIA.
 Under one of the requirements of Senate Bill 10, the Airport Authority completed a Regional Aviation Strategic Plan, and by December 31, 2013, the Airport Authority will prepare and adopt an Airport Multimodal Accessibility Plan.
-In addition, the Airport Authority acts as the Airport Land Use Commission within San Diego County.
+In addition, the Airport Authority and the Airport Land Use Commission within San Diego County.

 In accordance with the Codification of Governmental Accounting and Financial Reporting Standards, the basic financial statements include all organizations, agencies, boards, commissions and authorities for which the Airport Authority is financially accountable.
 The Airport Authority has also considered all other potential organizations for which the nature and significance of their relationships with the Airport Authority are such that exclusion would cause the Airport Authority's financial statements to be misleading or incomplete.
 The Governmental Accounting Standards Board (GASB) has set forth criteria to be considered in determining financial accountability.
-These criteria include appointing the majority of an organization's governing body and (1) the ability of the Airport Authority to impose its will on that organization or (2) the potential for that organization to provide specific benefits to, or impose specific financial burdens on, the Airport Authority.
-Based on these criteria, there are no other organizations or agencies that should be included in these basic financial statements.
+These criteria include appointing the majority of an organization or (2) the potential for that organization to provide specific benefits to, or impose specific financial burdens on, the Airport Authority, Based on these criteria, there are no other organizations or agencies that should be included in these basic financial statements.